 The IAIS has various initiatives which are detailed in this section.
 On 18 July 2013, it published a methodology for identifying G-SIIs, and a set of policy measures that will apply to them, which the FSB endorsed.
-An updated methodology for identifying G-SIIs was published by the IAIS on 16 June 2016.
 Groups designated as a G-SII are subject to additional regulatory requirements, including enhanced group-wide supervision, effective resolution planning, development of a Systemic Risk Management Plan, a Recovery Plan and a Liquidity Risk Management Plan.
 Prudential's designation as a G-SII was reaffirmed on 3 November 2015.
 Prudential is monitoring the development and potential impact of the policy measures and is continuing to engage with the PRA on the implications of the policy measures and Prudential's designation as a G-SII.